Welfare and Support

 Royal Engineers Association Benevolence Aims to provide financial and other assistance to serving and former members of the Corps, their spouses, widows, widowers and dependants who are in need through poverty.

-Royal Logistic Corps Association Charitable Trust Provides grants to individuals, for relief in need
+Royal Logistic Corps Association Benevolence Provides grants to individuals, for relief in need

 WW2 Burma Star Association Dedicated to comradeship and welfare for those who fought in WW2 in the jungles of Burma